Lakewood Health System: History

 Lakewood Clinic was built in Staples in 1969.
 It grew to have two satellite clinics, one in Eagle Bend and one in Browerville before merging with Greater Staples Hospital and Greater Staples Care Center to become Lakewood Health System.

 Administration history

 Miss Dorothy E. Smith was the first administrator of the Staples Municipal Hospital and served April 12-July 1, 1937.
 She Left due to her mother's illness and Miss Cora L. Anderson succeeded her.
 Mrs. Bernice Burdette served as hospital administration from 1960 to 1970 and transferred the reigns to Gary Kenner who served from 1970 to 1980.
-Tim Rice is the current hospital administrator and has been since February 1980.
+Tim Rice was the hospital administrator until 2023.
+Lisa Bjerga is the current President & CEO.

 Important issues and advancements

 On Tuesday, Feb 20, 1973, the United District Hospital voted unanimously to adopt the recommendation of the Staples Ministerial Association on the topic of abortion.
 In the current day, Lakewood Health System continues to uphold the decision to reject abortion unless in the most extreme conditions.

 Home Health Care was added in November, 1982, the first mammography machine was purchased in February, 1984 and Hospice care was added March, 1985.

 The Greater Staples Hospital and Greater Staples Care Center went smoke-free on January 1, 1990, to provide a healthy workplace to employees, patients and visitors.
 To date, Lakewood Health System is a tobacco-free campus and all use of tobacco is prohibited on Lakewood Health System grounds.

 The first laparoscopic surgery was performed when Lakewood Health System was the United District Hospital.
 The surgery was a gallbladder removal and was performed by Dr. Dan Smith and assisted by Dr. William Mennis on Friday, December 20, 1992.
 The first in-house CAT scanner purchased in 1992 and in 1999, a new CT scanner was purchased for better image quality.

 The Rural Physician Associate Program (RPAP) began at Lakewood Clinic in 1992 with Julie Mayers as the student.
 Dr. Julie Mayers Benson began practicing at Lakewood in 1997.